SoftwareDroid/SafeZone/README.txt

 use: app_dev.sh # needs icon under ubuntu for start menu

+Create to and from json method with AI

 TODO
 FIX Search
 In Recent searches tiggert nicht die Abort Pipeplie zu erst